 It may seem difficult to understand, but the concept around boarding groups is really quite simple.
 The Virtual Queue allows guests to reserve a spot in line for an attraction, without actually having to wait in line physically for that ride.
 This gives you more freedom to do other things during that time.

-Each morning there is a distribution time (or multiple times) when guests log into the My Disney Experience app competing for a boarding pass, which allows them to be in the virtual queue.
+Each morning there is a distribution time (actually multiple times) when guests log into the My Disney Experience app competing for a boarding pass, which allows them to be in the virtual queue.
 Throughout the day, the various boarding groups are called in a numbered order, and each guest is notified when it’s their turn to ride.

 It’s important to remember that only guests with a valid theme park ticket and park pass reservations to the Magic Kingdom on the same day will be able to make boarding group reservations for TRON.
 Don’t forget to link your theme park tickets to your My Disney Experience account otherwise you will not be able to get a park pass reservation.